 Tips: Pack plenty of water and your food as there are no shops along your way.
 And make sure you get back in time to catch the last ferry, which is at 4.30 pm.
 Plan enough time, a few hours if not the entire day, to see all beaches and bays.
 Distances are okay and doable for a round day trip to the island.

 Go on a Free Guided Heritage Trails Tour

 The heritage trail tour is an interesting thing to do on a day trip.
 They show you around Rottnest Island and tell you about its rich heritage.
 The island’s history goes back to the aboriginal occupation 65000 years ago to the colonial settlement in 1829.
 There are free guided walking tours starting from the visitor centre.
 Make sure you do this as the first thing; usually, they start early in the morning.

 Take a Rottnest Island Tour

-You will have time to visit inside the Wadjemup Lighthouse, learn about the heritage and take one of the many walking trails going to the western end of the island.
+You will have time to visit inside the Wadjemup Lighthouse, learn about the heritage and take one of the many walking trails to the island’s western end.
 You can read more about the history of the Wadjemup Lighthouse here.

 Visit the Rottnest West End

-The West End with Cape Vlamingh is the most beautiful area of Rottnest Island, with rugged coastline, stunning colour contrasts and breathtaking views of the ocean.
-If you are going with the discovery coach tour the West End will be one of the stops.
+The West End with Cape Vlamingh is the most beautiful Rottnest Island area, with rugged coastline, stunning colour contrasts and breathtaking views of the ocean.
+If you are going with the discovery coach tour, the West End will be one of the stops.